-The main question of our lab is to understand how gene regulatory instructions are retained across diverse species despite the presence of natural variation and heterochrony (shifts in the timing of development) driving changes in gene expression.
+The main question of our lab is to understand the regulatory evolution of gene expression.

 Hence, we seek to understand how gene regulatory interactions evolve on the system level to give rise to either conserved or divergent subnetworks (= modules or pathways).
 Such modules can be involved in conserving developmental instructions or allowing for the emergence of novel adaptive traits.
 For this purpose, we make use of gene regulatory networks which denote a modeling concept to quantify gene regulatory changes over evolutionary time.
 In a gene regulatory network, nodes denote either genes or other regulatory agents and edges reflect either inferred or experimentally validated regulatory interactions between genes.

 Our group builds the mathematical, computational, and comparative frameworks to quantify module retention and adaptive change in sysGRNs and relies on in-house generated as well as publicly available transcriptome datasets to infer such networks covering various biological processes at various resolutions of organismal complexity.
 Together, this network approach will unveil modules of developmental instructions that are associated with common morphological features shared between related species and provides a new analytical tool to screen for candidate pathways driving adaptive change in various environmental conditions.

 Learning from the tree of life